hutaba-dev/SealSui-Auto-Bot_upload_fixed/README.md

 - ✅ Create allowlist entries and publish content
 - ✅ Add multiple addresses to allowlists
 - ✅ Create service subscription entries
-- ✅ Upload blobs to SEAL publishers
+- ✅ Upload blobs to SEAL publishers with random selection
 - ✅ Support for multiple wallets
 - ✅ Proxy support for requests
 - ✅ Custom or random image uploads
 - ✅ Support for both URL and local image files
+- ✅ Support for Sui private keys (`suiprivkey`), hex, base64, and mnemonic phrases

 ## Requirements

 - Node.js (v16 or later)
 - npm or yarn
-- A Sui wallet (mnemonic phrase)
+- A Sui wallet (private key or mnemonic phrase)

 ## Installation